cs1302uga/cs1302-styleguide/README.md

 you will be to avoid _future_ non-conformance of this policy.

 **Fix using Emacs:**
-If you are an Emacs user who has setup the [recommended Emacs configurations](#recommended-emacs-configurations), then you can fix individual lines that violate `FileTabCharacter` by moving to the start of an offending line and using the following command: `M-x untabify RET`
+If you are an Emacs user who has set up the [recommended Emacs configurations](#recommended-emacs-configurations), then you can fix individual lines that violate `FileTabCharacter` by moving to the start of an offending line and using the following command: `M-x untabify RET`